Workshop date: 23 May 2022

 Technically, different solutions have been proposed for endoluminal intervention.
 Continuum robotics such as concentric tubes, multi-backbone and soft structures, has evolved and generated interest among clinicians in potential medical applications.

 This workshop aims to address clinical opportunities, technical requirements and regulatory challenges for translating continuum robotics to practical clinical use.
 It is designed as an interactive workshop between researchers, engineers and clinicians to brainstorm about the different areas and identify barriers to using continuum robots in a clinical setting.
 The result of the workshop will be to create a list of technical and clinical challenges that need to be resolved while also serving to build bridges between the clinical, engineering and regulatory communities.

-Dr Jessica Burgner-Kahrs, Associate Prof, Director Continuum Robotics Lab, University of Toronto, CA
+Prof. Jessica Burgner-Kahrs, Associate Prof, Director Continuum Robotics Lab, University of Toronto, CA

 (Note: co-organizer of ICRA 2022 WS proposal on New Frontiers in Parallel Robotics.)

 Prof. Arianna Menciassi, Full Professor, The BioRobotics Institute, Sant’Anna, IT

 Dr Helge Wurdemann, Associate Professor, Head of Soft Haptics and Robotics, UCL, UK